 - Providing a private working space to at-risk employees when possible

 How Should Your Company Handle Flu Shot Policies?

 Yes, flu vaccines are important to protect employee and customer health.
+Some studies have shown the flu shot can help limit the effects of Coronavirus as well.
 However, forcing employees to get a flu shot can lead any company down a long, slippery slope.
 Instead, your boss can try some other ideas to encourage flu shots.